crate/cratedb-guide/docs/integrate/meltano/index.md

 :::{todo}
-🚧 These adapters are a work in progress, contributions and interests are welcome. 🚧
+🚧 These adapters are a work in progress, contributions and interest are welcome. 🚧
 :::